jamesrayman/Ero/docs/euclid.md

 Deterministic `point_on` should be implemented somehow.
 We could possibly use a point_on function that seeds the randomness to make it consistently give the same point?

-How should we handle real numbers?
-Should we allow the passing of numerical properties out of Euclid, such as area?
-Should we include a complete arithmetic system?

 What is a complete list of figure types we want?
 What about non-figure types?
 To what extent are non-figure types usable in Euclid?

 How mobile should constructions be?
 Should constructions be reassignable within the same scope?
 Within other scopes?
 Should constructions be allowed as parameters?